A Large-scale Benchmark on Geological Fault Delineation Models: Domain Shift, Training Dynamics, Generalizability, Evaluation and Inferential Behavior: Acknowledgment

 \begin{IEEEbiography}[{ }]{Mohammad Alotaibi} is a Ph.D. student in the School of Electrical and Computer Engineering at the Georgia Institute of Technology.
 He is a Graduate Research Assistant in the Omni Lab for Intelligent Visual Engineering and Science (OLIVES).
 His research focuses on machine learning and image processing, with particular interest in domain adaptation for seismic and medical imaging applications. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Ahmad Mustafa} received his PhD in Electrical and Computer Engineering at the Georgia Institute of Technology.
-His research interests span deep learning, computer vision, and signal processing for medical and geophysical applications.
-He served as a Staff Scientist at Occidental Petroleum, leading the research and deployment of large-scale computational models for susbsurface applications.
-His research has been published in leading, high impact journals.
-He was awarded the prestigious Roger P. Webb ECE GRA Excellence Award in recognition of his research contributions.
-He has been involved in various teaching and instructional activities in both academic and industrial settings.
-His teaching services at Georgia Tech earned him several accolades, such as the Outstanding Online Head TA Award, the ECE GTA Excellence Award and the ECE CREATION Award, respectively. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Ahmad Mustafa} is an Assistant Professor at the Department of Computer Science based in the Information Technology University (ITU), Lahore, Pakistan.
+He is the Director of Computational Imaging, Vision, Intelligence and Learning (CIVIL) lab.
+His research interests span machine learning, weakly supervised learning, and computational image interpretation in scientific computing domains.
+He obtained his PhD in Electrical and Computer Engineering at the Georgia Institute of Technology, USA.
+Prior to joining ITU, he worked at Occidental Petroleum, leading the development of large-scale computational methods to streamline subsurface applications.
+He was awarded the 2023 Roger P. Webb ECE GRA Excellence Award in recognition of his research contributions by Georgia Tech.
+He was the recipient of the Google Cloud Research Credits Award in 2025 for his work on deep learning for computational subsurface imaging and understanding.
+For his teaching services, he was awarded the Outstanding Online Head TA Award, the ECE GTA Excellence Award, and the ECE CREATION Award.
+His work has been featured in top-tier peer-reviewed academic journals, conference proceedings, and technical presentations, and is frequently cited by both academic and industry peers. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Yusufjon Kumakov} is currently serving as an Assistant Lecturer at Tashkent State Technical University.
 He earned his Master’s degree in Petroleum Engineering from the Polytechnic University of Turin, Italy.
 His primary research interests lie in the application of machine learning techniques to geophysics, with a focus on seismic imaging and signal processing. \end{IEEEbiography}